 Recent years have also seen the growing popularity of raschel, or hi-loft, silky fleece.
 This type of material is distinctly different than the original pile.
 It is so smooth and silky that it makes the old school version feel like sandpaper.
 It's not for everyone, as it has a distinct Muppet-like look about it, and it is not as breathable as some of the more technical fabrics out there, but it does add a certain style and flair to some models.

-We'll break down some of the key material components to look for when purchasing a fleece jacket, including the breathability, weight and also protective barriers.
+There are several key material components that you'll want to look for when purchasing a fleece jacket, including the breathability, weight and also any external protective barriers to improve its weather resistance.

 Fleece jackets come in several different weight options.
 The weight is what determines the thickness of the material, so a thicker and therefore heavier fleece will be warmer.
 The weights are determined by how much a 1-meter square block of the material weighs, and generally fall into the following categories:<100 g/m² = microweight